ds-ashanmugavel/traceability-foss/docs/arc42.md

 #### Scenario 3: Provisioning of notifications

-The Trace-X instance uses the policy which includes the defined constraint and reuses it for validation of catalog offers by the receiver EDC.
+The Trace-X instance uses the policy which includes the defined constraint for validation of catalog offers by the receiver EDC.

-This sequence diagram describes the process of how the policy with the defined constraint will be used for validation of the catalog offers from the receiver EDC.
+This sequence diagram describes the process of how the policy with the defined constraint will be used for validation of the catalog offers from the receiver EDC:

 ![arc42_021](https://ds-ashanmugavel.github.io/traceability-foss/docs/assets/arc42/arc42_021.png)

 #### Scenario 4: Provisioning of assets

-The Trace-X instance uses the policy which includes the defined constraint and reuses it for creating EDC assets.
+The Trace-X instance uses the policy which includes the defined constraint for creating EDC assets.

-This sequence diagram describes the process of how the policy with the defined constraint will be reused for registering EDC data assets.
+This sequence diagram describes the process of how the policy with the defined constraint will be used for registering EDC data assets:

 ![arc42_022](https://ds-ashanmugavel.github.io/traceability-foss/docs/assets/arc42/arc42_022.png)

-#### Scenario 5: Updating notification offers when creating/deleting/updating policies
+#### Scenario 5: Updating notification offers when creating / deleting / updating policies

 The Trace-X instance uses policies for creating the EDC catalog offers of notifications.
 These offers will be created on the following actions:

-- on Trace-X application startup - creating a policy for the own BPN - updating a policy for the own BPN - deleting a policy for the own BPN
+* on Trace-X application startup
+* creating a policy for the own BPN
+* updating a policy for the own BPN
+* deleting a policy for the own BPN

-This sequence diagram describes the process of how the catalog offers are updated after policy update/create/delete
+This sequence diagram describes the process of how the catalog offers are updated after policy update / create / delete:

 ```bash